woodylewis/angular-4-string-conversion/README.md

 ## Code Challenge

 ### Instructions
-Run `npm install` to build the node modules
+Run `npm install` to build the app

 Run `ng serve` and navigate to `http://localhost:4200/` to see the app (`ng serve -o` to launch automatically)